pypeaday/pype.dev/pype.dev/content/blog/pulled-pork-notes.md

 overall rating:

 The Hot Honey Ham + Perfect Pork tasted great.
 It was not that spicy at all, good flavor.
 It ended up being a little dry but this was certainly cause of my utter lack of attention while the meat is smoking

+# July 4

+We ate the pulled pork today and it was a little dry, though very edible nonetheless.
+I think I need to tend to the pork more with something like an apple juice spray and then covering it in the latter part of the smoke...

+As for quantity - 2 pork shoulders (and 1 beef arm roast that I smoked today) easily fed 4 families (8 adults + 9 kids) and we have plenty left over... like probably a full pork shoulder's worth, between all 3 meats.